 You can now raft 286 miles through the Grand Canyon, from Lee’s Ferry to Pearce Ferry, without getting wait-listed—or even getting off of your couch.
 After surveying that iconic stretch of the Colorado River, Google today launched the wet ride on Google Maps.

-To make the experience possible, Arizona River Runners, supported by American Rivers staff, joined Google on an eight-day float through the Grand Canyon last August.
+This is Google's second foray into the Canyon with a fleet of its 75-megapixel Trekker backpacks, after coming in 2012 to document trails along the rim and in the gorge.
+It's also the company's 14th foray into exotic locales; it has toted its cameras by foot, boat, tricycle, or snowmobile everywhere from American Rivers staff, joined Google on an eight-day float through the Grand Canyon last August.
 Rather than taking the more leisurely two-week float through the Canyon, Google's crew used motorized rafts to avoid tipping over through the largest rapids, says Karin Tuxen-Bettman, Google Street View Colorado River lead.

 "The main challenge during the trip was the weather," she says.
 "Since you keep moving downstream, and can’t turn around to re-collect, when it rained, we continued to collect.
 The end result is some beautiful and amazing weather captured around Mile 65."

 But the tech giant isn't just scanning this stretch of the Colorado River to make a map.
 It's using the occasion to create a platform for raising awareness around the threats that the Colorado River is facing, in the form of drought and outdated water management practices.
 That's why American Rivers, the advocacy group that named the Colorado America's most threatened river last year in its annual Most Endangered Rivers list, was involved in the project.